ninglab/M2/README.md

-# The PPT model for Basket Recommendation
+# The M2 model for Basket Recommendation
 The implementation of the paper:

 M2: Mixed Models with Preferences, Popularities and Transitions for Next-Basket Recommendation